TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 but not `Author` property that would reference the entity Person.

 The Load method can have a **filter** as a parameter.
-More information on using filters is available in the chapters below.
+More information on using filters is available in the sections below.

 ### Query data